BeautyOfWeb/Attendance/README.md

 1. Download and install Java JDK 11 or higher
 2. Download JavaFX SDK from https://gluonhq.com/products/javafx/
 3. Unzip the JavaFX SDK to a location on your computer
-4. Update the `JAVAFX_PATH` in the compile script:
+4. Update the JavaFX path in the appropriate build script:
-   - For Windows: Edit `compile_and_run.bat`
+   - For Windows: Edit `compile_and_run.bat` and set `JAVAFX_PATH` to your JavaFX SDK path
-   - For macOS/Linux: Edit `compile_and_run.sh`
+   - For macOS/Linux: Edit `compile_and_run.sh` and set `JAVAFX_PATH` to your JavaFX SDK path
-5. Run the appropriate script for your operating system to compile and run the application
+5. Run the appropriate script for your operating system:
+   - Windows: Double-click `compile_and_run.bat` or run from command prompt
+   - macOS/Linux: Open terminal and run `./compile_and_run.sh`

 ## Features